Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Budget

-No doubt budget will affect each and every factor in optimizing a software development team structure.
+No doubt, the budget will affect each and every factor in optimizing a software development team structure.

 Many software development technologies are free and open-source.
-But software developers with great talent do not come cheap.
+But software developers with great talent do not come cheaply.

 Some companies choose to hire remote software developers to offset the cost of physical infrastructure.